aws/aws-xray-sdk-node/packages/core/README.md

 ## AWS X-Ray

-The AWS X-Ray SDK (the SDK) automatically records information for incoming and outgoing requests and responses.
-It also automatically records local data such as function calls, time, variables (via metadata and annotations), and Amazon EC2 instance data (via plugins).
+The AWS X-Ray SDK (the SDK) allows developers to instrument their web applications to automatically record information for incoming and outgoing requests and responses.
+It can also record local data such as function calls, time, variables (via metadata and annotations), and Amazon EC2, ECS, and Elastic Beanstalk metadata (via plugins).
 Currently, [Express](https://github.com/aws/aws-xray-sdk-node/tree/master/packages/express) and [Restify](https://github.com/aws/aws-xray-sdk-node/tree/master/packages/restify) applications are supported for automatic capturing via middleware.
 AWS Lambda functions can also be instrumented.

 The SDK exposes the Segment and Subsegment objects so you can create your own capturing mechanisms, but a few are supplied.
-These keep the current subsegment up to date in automatic mode, or propagate the current subsegment in manual mode.
+See Capturing Function Calls below.

 ## Setup